Roly67/easy-weightloss-tips/_posts/2018-09-14-exercise-bike-for-weight-loss.md

 description: Use an exercise bike for weight loss and save your joints!
 This activity will tone legs and build strength, all while biking indoors.
 keywords: exercise bike for weight loss,biking indoors,tones legs
 image: /assets/images/exercise-bike-for-weight-loss-1.jpg
+header:
+   teaser: /assets/images/exercise-bike-for-weight-loss-1.jpg
 permalink: /exercise-bike-for-weight-loss.html
-index-snippet: Using an exercise bike for weight loss is an excellent idea for many reasons.
+excerpt: Using an exercise bike for weight loss is an excellent idea for many reasons.

 images:
   - url: /assets/images/exercise-bike-for-weight-loss-1.jpg